Financial Statement Analysis is the process of analysing the financial position of the company with the help of standardised statements.

 It means the process of systematic analysis of the financial information of the company for a particular period of time.
-The analysis of the financial statement will help to the related parties in understanding the actual financial position of the company to take economic decisions.
+The analysis of the financial statement will help the related parties in understanding the actual financial position of the company to take economic decisions.

-In other words, It is the study of the relationship among various financial values or record which are already shown in the financial statements of the company, i.e., Balance sheet, Statement of Profit and loss account or income statement and cash flow statement.
+In other words, It is the study of the relationship among various financial values or records which are already shown in the financial statements of the company, i.e., Balance sheet, Statement of Profit and loss account or income statement and cash flow statement.

 Definition of Financial Statement Analysis: